grafana/grafana/docs/sources/whatsnew/whats-new-next/index.md

 Welcome to Grafana Cloud!
 Read on to learn about the newest changes to Grafana Cloud.

-## User experience updates in Kubernetes Monitoring
+## Quickly identify issues in Kubernetes Monitoring

 <!-- Beverly Buchanan -->
+<09/29/2023>

 _Generally available in Grafana Cloud_

-### Quickly troubleshoot with snapshot of issues
+Release 1.3.1

-Release 1.3.1.
-To provide quicker identification and troubleshooting, you can view a snapshot of issues on the home page that reach these specific thresholds:
+To provide quicker identification and troubleshooting, from the home page, you can view a snapshot of issues that reach these specific thresholds:

   - Pods that have been in a non-running state for more than 15 minutes
   - Nodes with CPU usage above 90% for more than five minutes